1. Purpose of policy

 Note 2: ‘Industry Fellow’ may be used for Adjunct appointees without a traditional academic background and for whom a mainstream academic title is not appropriate.

-4.4 For all purposes of courtesy and on ceremonial occasions, Adjunct and Visiting appointees will be regarded as academic or professional staff members of the relevant Faculty/work area and the University, however, they are not eligible to vote for, or be elected as, staff representative members of the Academic Board or University Council.
+4.4 For all purposes of courtesy and on ceremonial occasions, Adjunct and Visiting appointees will be regarded as academic or professional staff members of the relevant School/work area and the University, however, they are not eligible to vote for, or be elected as, staff representative members of the Academic Board or University Council.

 4.6 Appointees are covered by the University's Intellectual Property – Governing Policy and will, on request by the University, assign or license their intellectual property to the University or a third party (as the case may be) where: